Tanush2008/Packaged_Softwares/README.md

 # Packaged_Softwares

 Warning:  When installing any .exe file, your computer may warn you that this is a harmful file.
 It is not.
+If your browser blocks the file, click the three dots, and click keep.
+Then, when your browser takes you to your browser downloads page, click show more, and then "Keep Anyway".
 All computers have a default protection system against .exe
 (Application) files.
-Press "Keep" when downloading this file if a warning sign pops up on your screen.
+When you open the file, click "More Info", and then "Run Anyway".

-All files Created and Written by @Tanush2008.
+All files Created and Written by @TheEmojiCoder.
 LICENSE issued by MIT.
 Read before installing any file from this repository (Packaged_Softwares).